kubernetes-sigs/kustomize/cmd/config/docs/commands/run-fns.md

 #### Config Functions:

   Config functions are specified as Kubernetes types containing a metadata.configFn.container.image field.
-This fields tells run how to invoke the container.
+This field tells run how to invoke the container.

   Example config function: